TotallyNotAHaxxer/EXIF-Stegonography-and-image-injection/README.md

 What will this page / lesson teach?

-> How stenography works
+> How stegonography works

-> Stenography with JPG/JPEG/PNG image formats
+> stegonography with JPG/JPEG/PNG image formats

 > How to hide files / ZIP files inside of JPEG / JPG formats with go